Rashaad01/AM10-data-visualization/README.md

 - **🌍 Platform Strategy:**
   What **geographic** and **product-level** patterns reveal strengths or weaknesses?
-  Where are the logistical "hotspots" of failure, and which product categories are associated with the highest (and lowest) customer satisfaction?
+  Where are the logistical “hotspots” of failure, and which product categories are associated with the highest (and lowest) customer satisfaction?

 - **💬 To Capture the 'Voice of the Customer':**
   To add a creative and powerful qualitative layer, by analyzing the most common phrases in **1-star reviews**, we will create a **"Word Cloud of Rage"** to visually support our quantitative findings.